edn-format/edn-dot-net/README.md

 # Examples
 Examples for CSharp can be found in the EDNReaderTestCS projects.
 F# examples can ve found in thge EDNReaderTest project.

+# License
+Copyright (c) Thortech Solutions, LLC.

+Licensed under the EPL.
+(See the file epl.html)